fehmi/simply.js/docs/state-management.md

 ## Variables in style tag

-You can use your reactive data variables as a property value in style tag.
+You can use your reactive data variables as property values within a style tag.

 ```html
 <template>